lukamartinez/ecc-examples/README.md

-This project contains examples for EEC lecture at RiTeh.
+This project contains examples for ECC lecture at RiTeh.

 Required Python libraries: tinyec, pycryptodome